fbpx

 Ongoing studies are looking at ways to enhance current breast cancer screening options.
 Technological advances in imaging are creating new opportunities for improvements in both screening and early detection.

 One new technology is 3-D mammography, also called breast tomosynthesis.
 This procedure takes images from different angles around the breast and builds them into a 3-D-like image.
-Although this technology is increasingly available in the clinic, it isn’t known whether it is better than standard 2-D mammography, for detecting cancer at a less advance stage.
+Although this technology is increasingly available in the clinic, it isnt known whether it is better than standard 2-D mammography, for detecting cancer at a less advanced stage.

 Breast Cancer Treatment

 The mainstays of breast cancer treatment are surgery, radiation, chemotherapy, hormone therapy, and targeted therapy.
-But scientists continue to study novel treatments and drugs, along with new combinations of existing treatments.
+However, scientists continue to study novel treatments and drugs, along with new combinations of existing treatments.

 Now we know that breast cancer has subtypes which respond differently to various types of treatment.
 The three main clinical subtypes of breast cancer are: